- 1 broiler/fryer chicken (3 to 4 pounds)

-- In a large bowl, combine stuffing cubes, parsley and sage.
+- In a bowl, combine stuffing cubes, parsley and sage.
 Saute celery and onion in butter until tender.
 Add to stuffing mixture and mix well; set aside.

 - In a large saucepan, melt butter.
 Whisk in flour, salt and pepper until smooth.
 Gradually add reserved broth; bring to a boil.
 Reduce heat; cook and stir for 2 minutes.
 Remove from the heat.
 Stir a small amount into eggs; return all to the pan, stirring constantly.
 Bring to a gentle boil; cook and stir 2 minutes longer.

 - In a greased 13-in. x 9-in. baking dish, layer half of the chicken, stuffing and sauce.
 Repeat layers.
 Cover and bake at 350° for 45 minutes.
 Uncover; bake 15-20 minutes longer or until a knife comes out clean.
 Yield: 12 servings.